vmware-archive/vsphere-storage-for-docker/docs/user-guide/admin-cli.md

   -h, --help            show this help message and exit --volume-totalsize Num{MB,GB,TB} - e.g. 2TB
-                        Maximum total size of all volume that can be created on the datastore for this vm-group --volume-maxsize Num{MB,GB,TB} - e.g. 2TB
+                        Maximum total size of all volume that can be created on the datastore for this vmgroup --volume-maxsize Num{MB,GB,TB} - e.g. 2TB
-                        Maximum size of the volume that can be created --allow-create        Allow create and delete on datastore if set --name NAME           The name of the vm-group --default-datastore   Mark datastore as a default datastore for this vm- group
+                        Maximum size of the volume that can be created --allow-create        Allow create and delete on datastore if set --name NAME           The name of the vmgroup --default-datastore   Mark datastore as a default datastore for this vm- group
   --datastore DATASTORE